Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 IAM_API_ENDPOINT

-Takes a custom IAM endpoint if the default https://iam.cloud.ibm.com/identity/token should not be used.
+Takes a custom IAM endpoint if the default https://iam.cloud.ibm.com/identity/token is not used.

 DEBUG_MODE